scolapicchioni/blazor/Lab02/readme.md

 [In the docs](https://docs.microsoft.com/en-gb/aspnet/core/blazor/fundamentals/dependency-injection?view=aspnetcore-6.0&pivots=webassembly#add-services-to-an-app) they tell us what to do:

-- Open the `Program.cs` file of the `PhotoSharingApplication.Frontend.BlazorWebAssembly`project
+- Open the `Program.cs` file of the `PhotoSharingApplication.Frontend.Client`project
 - Add the following code, before the `await builder.Build().RunAsync();`

 ```cs